 Yes.
 We encourage you to volunteer as much as possible at Portsea SLSC and you are always welcome to help at as many club activities and events as you like.
 These requirements are simply a minimum standard to provide clarity and direction to those interested in applying for a Bronze Ticket.

 Yes.
 You have fulfilled the minimum 10 hours of patrolling and subsequently 16 hours of volunteering.
 Helping at the Nippers program is an extra way in which you can gain volunteer hours once you have reached the minimum 10 hours of patrol.
 However, if you wish to gain all your volunteer hours through patrolling, that is acceptable.

 Note: you must still volunteer at the Portsea Swim Classic OR the Pier to Perignon.

-No. The minimum requirements state that you must have performed 10 hours of patrolling at Portsea to be eligible for a Golden Ticket, regardless of your other volunteering contributions.
+No. The minimum requirements state that you must have performed 10 hours of patrolling at Portsea to be eligible for a Bronze Ticket, regardless of your other volunteering contributions.

-No. The minimum requirements state that you must have performed 10 hours of patrolling at Portsea back beach to be eligible for a Golden Ticket.
-If you volunteered more Nippers hours but failed to gain at least 10 patrol hours, you will remain ineligible for a Golden Ticket.
+No. The minimum requirements state that you must have performed 10 hours of patrolling at Portsea back beach to be eligible for a Bronze Ticket.
+If you volunteered more Nippers hours but failed to gain at least 10 patrol hours, you will remain ineligible for a Bronze Ticket.

 No. You will have fulfilled the minimum requirement of helping at a swim event.
 However, you must still meet the minimum 16 hours of volunteering required, which must be made up of a minimum of 10 hours patrolling and then 6 hours of additional volunteering (either further patrol or Nippers help).
-Additional volunteering at another swim does not contribute to this minimum 16-hour volunteer requirement.
+Additional volunteering at another event does not contribute to this minimum 16 hour volunteer requirement.